Therapy for People Who Experience Same-Sex Attraction

 If Therapy is Not Available to You

-If you cannot afford therapy or if there is not a good therapist available, you can still benefit by reading carefully-selected books, by journaling, and by trying to analyze your life.
+If you cannot afford therapy or if there is not a good therapist available, you can still benefit by reading carefully selected books (“bibliotherapy”), by journaling, and by trying to analyze your life.
 Set up a plan of action and follow through on that plan.
+(See the page “How Do You Want to Respond to Your Same-Sex Attractions?”)
 Look at your life as though you are watching a video and identify the things you want to change, then make specific assignments to yourself to develop relationships and do things to build your self-image.
 You can be accountable to God through prayer, to yourself by using your journal, and to a trusted friend.

 Individual Therapy